SF-Housing-Visualization/mids-sf-housing-sandbox/data/README.md

-# Strucutre
+# Structure

 This is the sructure of the data that the visualizaiton will ultimately use.
 We need to get our data in to this format.

 There are three csv's.
-One which has the actual data (data_values.csv), one which contains information about each variable (data_variables.csv), and one which contains information about geographic locations (data_geo.csv).
+One which has the actual data (data_values.csv), one which contains information about each variable (data_variables.csv), and one which contains information about geographic locations (data_geos.csv).

-We can denormalize these in to a single table for consumption of the data viz, but these should be kept as three different csv's so, for example, if we change the description of a variable we only have to do it in one place.
+We can denormalize these in to a single table for consumption by the data viz, but these should be kept as three different csv's so, for example, if we change the description of a variable we only have to do it in one place.

 ## data_values.csv